determined-ai/determined/README.md

 * [Slack](https://determined-community.slack.com) is the best place to ask questions about Determined and get support.
 [Click here to join our Slack]( https://join.slack.com/t/determined-community/shared_invite/zt-cnj7802v-KcVbaUrIzQOwmkmY7gP0Ew).
-* You can also join the [community mailing list](https://groups.google.com/a/determined.ai/forum/#!forum/community) to ask questions about the project and receive announcements.
 * To report a bug, [file an issue](https://github.com/determined-ai/determined/issues) on GitHub.
 * To report a security issue, email [`security@determined.ai`](mailto:security@determined.ai).